top of page

 About us

 Design for Care is a research project aimed at developing and assessing work design interventions to create mentally healthy work in the NSW healthcare and social assistance (H&SA) industry.
-The project is led by Professor Sharon Parker at Curtin University’s Centre for Transformative Work Design, with Associate Professors Anya Johnson & Helena Nguyen at the University of Sydney, and Professor Alex Collie at Monash University.
+The project is led by Professor Sharon Parker at Curtin University’s Centre for Transformative Work Design, with Professors Anya Johnson & Helena Nguyen at the University of Sydney, and Professor Alex Collie at Monash University.
 The project is supported by a team of research and professional staff across the three universities, and is funded by icare NSW.

 We collaborate with multiple organisations in the aged care, disability care, and out-of-home care sectors to co-create mentally healthy workplaces.
 Together, we're working to understand how work design can be leveraged as an intervention to prevent psychological injury (e.g., burnout).